fen9li/provision-ec2-sinatra-instance/README.md

 # How it works

-  - Developers have a new version ruby code pushed to Github for testing
+  - Developers push new version code to GitHub repo for testing
-  - Developer / system engineers run spinup.sh script from an aws management host
+  - Developer / system engineers run spinup.sh script from an aws management host to test the codes
   - Testing result is ready for reviewing after 30 minutes

 # AWS resources / services consumed / used in this solution